This is Mine Life

 Mining Builds a Better World

-Efforts to deploy renewable energy sources to achieve our net zero goals are directly linked to the ability to supply the materials used to make wind turbines, solar panels, electric vehicle batteries, and electrical grids.
+Efforts to deploy renewable energy technologies are directly linked to the ability to responsibly source the minerals used to make wind turbines, solar panels, EV batteries, and electrical grids—many of which are mined in Ontario.

 Mining Disrupted

-Our people are driving continual improvement in every aspect of mining.
-Best practice guidelines have been developed through collaboration between academia and industry to ensure land reclamation establishes healthy and productive ecosystems, and that future climate conditions are continually evaluated across the mining cycle.
+Best practice guidelines, developed through collaboration between academia, Indigenous experts and industry, ensure that land reclamation restores healthy ecosystems, and future climate conditions are considered throughout the mining cycle.

 Societal Impact

 Mining has helped to build Ontario.
-What were once small mining camps have grown to become vibrant communities across Northern Ontario - such as Sudbury, Timmins and Thunder Bay.
-These communities, and many like them, provide a high quality of life for those who work in mining and it’s sizeable mine supply and service cluster.
-Ontario mining operations nurture diversity and talent across their teams, whose global connections, experience and innovative drive give communities something of which to be proud.
+What began as small mining camps have grown into vibrant communities such as Sudbury, Timmins, and Thunder Bay, which provide a high quality of life for mining families and support a sizeable mine supply and service cluster.

 Who do you want to become?

 Are you looking for a financially rewarding career?
-Do you seek adventure and skills?
-Do you like working on a team to solve interesting problems?
-Do you want to make a difference by supporting the efforts of Canada’s mining industry to help deliver a clean, green, and bright future?
+Do you seek adventure and skills development?
+Do you enjoy solving interesting problems as part of a team?
+Do you want to make a difference by supporting Canada’s efforts to deliver a clean, green, and bright future?